Ravibio/Scene_Forge/docs/07_Object_Presets.md

 # Requirements

-Presets will only appear in the add menu if they have assigned prefabs.
+Presets will only appear in the add menu if they have been assigned objects.